Demand on our Water Resource

 HOW CAN DESCHUTES SWCD HELP?

 The Deschutes SWCD provides technical and financial assistance to landowners for irrigation improvements.
-In addition the Deschutes SWCD in partnership with Oregon State University (OSU), Energy Trust of Oregon (ETO), WyEast RC&D, and local businesses provides educational forums and workshops to further educate irrigators on the latest energy saving technologies and management strategies to improve your irrigation system.
+In addition the Deschutes SWCD provides educational forums and workshops to further educate irrigators on the latest energy saving technologies and management strategies to improve your irrigation system.

 Irrigation Water Management Success Story

 In the heart of the Three Sisters Irrigation District lies an area spotted with several small farms that produce hay under the clicking sounds of impact sprinklers.
 On one such farm lives Lisa Worcester, who raises horses and produces hay.
 For Lisa, irrigating is not just a process of applying water to plants; it is a science of determining the right amount of water needed for the crop.
-Follow the link to read more.
+Click on the picture to find out more.

 Bolton/Central Oregon Irrigation District (COID) on farm Delivery Improvement Project